-1. Not long after the, Lysias the king's protector and cousin, who also managed the affairs, took sore displeasure for the things that were done.
+1. Not long after this, Lysias the king's protector and cousin, who also managed the affairs, took sore displeasure for the things that were done.

 2. And when he had gathered about fourscore thousand with all the horsemen, he came against the Jews, thinking to make the city an habitation of the Gentiles,

-3. And to make a gain of the temple, as of the other chapels of the heathen, and to set the high priesthood to sale every year:
+3. And to make a gain of the temple, as of the other temples of the heathen, and to set the high priesthood to sale every year:

 4. Not at all considering the power of God but puffed up with his ten thousands of footmen, and his thousands of horsemen, and his fourscore elephants.